 frPropose a project

-Assessing the impact of a new digital tool for property tax management in Dakar
+A digital tool to improve property tax management in Senegal

 Progress stage